bujiio/buji-pac4j/README.md

 excludedPathMatcher = org.pac4j.core.matching.ExcludedPathMatcher
 excludedPathMatcher.excludePath = ^/facebook/notprotected\.jsp$

-config = org.pac4j.core.config.Config
-config.clients = $clients
 config.authorizers = admin:$requireRoleAdmin,custom:$customAuthorizer
 config.matchers = excludedPath:$excludedPathMatcher
 ```

+The `clients` and `config` components are available by default (they are automatically loaded thanks to the `Pac4jIniEnvironment` component).

 `http://localhost:8080/callback` is the url of the callback endpoint, which is only necessary for indirect clients.

-Notice that you can define:

-1) a specific [`SessionStore`](http://www.pac4j.org/docs/session-store.html) using the `sessionStore` property (by default, it uses the `ShiroSessionStore` which relies on the Shiro session management mechanism)

-2) specific [matchers](http://www.pac4j.org/docs/matchers.html) via the `matchers` map.
+Notice that you can define specific [matchers](http://www.pac4j.org/docs/matchers.html) via the `matchers` map.

 ---